crguezl/learning-vue-geting-started-guide/src/base-component.md

 ## Creating a transparent base component with Vue.js

-See the article [@basecomponent] for the source that I have used for this section.
+See the article [@basecomponent] and the repo <https://github.com/crguezl/transparent-base-component> for additional information.

 According to the official Vue js style guide you should name a component a base component if